damonallison/notes/writing/blog/posts/2019-01-20-Book-Review-Counterfeit-Gods.md

 How do you recognize idols in your life?
 After all, everyone needs money.
 Isn't it natural that we work hard to become successful?
-The world is ultra competitive, isn't it not only good but *essential* to work hard and compete?
+The world is ultra competitive, isn't it not only good but essential to work hard and compete?
-Isn't spending time with family important?
-Of course.
+Isn't spending time with family and loving your kids important?

+Of course they are.
+But aren't they also common idols?
+So what makes something an idol?

-Nothing in life - even the "bad" things like sex, money, or success is by iself an idol.
-They become idols when they control our lives.
+Things become idols when they control our lives.
 When we become depressed or paralyzed in fear thinking about losing them.
 What are you afraid of?
 What if the stock market crashed and your investments were worthless?
 Would your life be ruined if you lost your job?
+What if your wife left you?
+Idols lie at the heart of your deepest fears.

 Another way to tell if something has become an idol is to look at where you spend your resources.
 Where do you spend time and money?
 What do you think about when you have free time?
 Those areas of your life are where you start to realize your idols.
+Where your treasure is, your heart will be also.

 ## Idols